lordfeck/burnsrv_ts/README.md

 * Save log table to disk
 * Read log table from disk
 * Log tables are allocated directly to heap memory

+## contrib/
+Any libraries that aren't authored by the maintainer.
+These however are necessary to build some of the source.

+## util/
+Util contains all utility scripts that will assist us with running experiments and any other future needs of this project.

+### util/testcfg
+Configurable test suite scripts.
+Edit testrun.config to specify a test scenario.
+Then execute runexpt.sh and it will execute the experiment according to your specification.
+Written in bash, intended for GNU/Linux.

+A possible application is to have this run the aforementioned 'functfun' tool.
+We could also expand to include image, video, or any such other test.
+It is intended that all aspects of environmental preparation and log recording will be managed by these scripts.